Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/API/API-Only.md

 ---

-## Step 3: Submit a Capture API request
+## Step 3: Submit a Data Capture API request

-The encrypted data is securely submitted to Commerce Hub in a [Capture API request](?path=docs/Online-Mobile-Digital/Checkout/API/Card-Capture.md), where it is persisted and linked to the `sessionId` generated in the [credentials request](#step-1-acquire-credentials).
+The encrypted data is securely submitted to Commerce Hub in a [Data Capture API request](?path=docs/Online-Mobile-Digital/Checkout/API/Card-Capture.md), where it is persisted and linked to the `sessionId` generated in the [credentials request](#step-1-acquire-credentials).

 <!-- theme: warning -->
 > If the merchant account is enabled for a [tokenization](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) service, `paymentTokens` will be returned in the response.
 If a multi-use token is required the [stored credentials](?path=docs/Resources/Guides/Stored-Credentials.md) must be submitted in the request.
 To override this behavior, `createToken`: *false* is required in `transactionDetails`.